abhinand5/ml-notebooks-101/README.md

 ## Anyone can contribute!

 You can contribute by adding new scripts/notebooks, improving current scripts or Documentation.
+You can refer the [CONTRIBUTION.md](https://github.com/abhinand5/ml-notebooks-101/blob/main/CONTRIBUTING.md) file for more detailed guidelines.

 > Your work should go inside the relevant folders and make sure to create a sub-folder with the title of your work.

 Below are some Instructions before making a Pull Request

 ### Here are the steps to Make contribute 👣